First measurements with a new $\beta$-electron detector for spectral shape studies: Conclusions

 \section{Conclusions}

-In this work we have presented a new electron detector for $\beta$-shape studies based on a thick plastic detector in coincidence with a thin silicon detector.
+In this work we have presented a new electron detector for $\beta$-shape studies mainly focussed on reactor applications and based on a thick plastic detector in coincidence with a thin silicon detector.
 The first measurements with this detector have been performed with the high-energy resolution electron-beam spectrometer at CENBG.
 The mono-energetic electron spectra measured allowed us to validate the MC response function of the detector.
 We have carefully implemented the geometry of the detector and the mechanics of the set-up in the MC simulations with the help of CADMesh libraries.
-An overall good agreement has been found when comparing experimental and simulated spectra for mono-energetic electron beams in the range 0.6-1.8~MeV and for a $^{207}$Bi conversion electron source.
-Such good control of the simulations is needed in order to obtain the shape of the $\beta$ spectra from the deconvolution of measured spectra.
-As regards future measurements, a vacuum chamber to contain two identical telescopes has been designed and constructed for experiments at the IGISOL laboratory, where the full assembly with two telescopes has been recently commissioned~\cite{I246} and we have carried out the first measurements of $\beta$ spectra of FP important for reactor antineutrino calculations~\cite{Alcala_ND}.
+Overall good qualitative agreement has been found when comparing experimental and simulated spectra for mono-energetic electron beams in the range 0.6-1.8~MeV and for a $^{207}$Bi conversion electron source.
+No influence of the electron-scattering model employed in the simulations was found in the reproduction of our experimental energy-deposited spectra.
+The good control of the simulations reported here is needed in order to obtain the shape of the $\beta$ spectra from the deconvolution of measured spectra.
+We have proved the potential sensitivity of this new $\beta$ detector for distinguishing different theoretical shape factors $C(Z,W)$ for the case of the $\beta$ decay of a relevant fission fragment, which will be quantitatively investigated in follow-up measurements with radioactive beams.
+As regards future experiments, a vacuum chamber to contain two identical telescopes has been designed and constructed for experimental campaigns at the IGISOL laboratory, where the full assembly with two telescopes has been recently commissioned~\cite{I246} and we have carried out the first measurements of $\beta$ spectra of fission products important for reactor antineutrino calculations~\cite{Alcala_ND}.